nguyendatdh93/simple_survey/docs/download-list/download_list.md

 ## Overview

-Display all surveys have status : Published, Closed.
+Display all surveys own of operator with status : Published, Closed.
 Operator only access from secure machine. (a few machine have IP private).

 ## Table columns
    * Status